teo/helm-charts/README.md

 This repo is not intended to be a replacement for any of the large collections of Helm charts that are out there.

+## Credits

+This repository was originally maintained by [angelnu](https://github.com/angelnu) and [ABeltramo](https://github.com/ABeltramo), whose excellent work provided the foundation for these charts.

 ## Installation

 The Helm repository can be installed as follows: